It’s important that you keep your motorcycle safe by maintaining it and make sure any modifications are legal.

 Check for loose or missing nuts, bolts or split pins.
-If you wash the motorcycle regularly, it will be easier to spot parts requiring maintenance.
+Washing your motorcycle regularly will make it easier to spot parts requiring maintenance.

-If you add the wrong accessories or make changes to the motorcycle, it can change the motorcycle's centre of gravity and may make the motorcycle much harder to handle.
-The wrong modifications can make the motorcycle:
+If you add the wrong accessories or make changes to your motorcycle, it can change its centre of gravity and may make it much harder to handle.
+The wrong modifications can make your motorcycle:

-If you modify a motorcycle, the alterations should be carried out by a recognised organisation.
-Before it can be used on the road, the vehicle may need to display a certification plate detailing the alterations.
+If you modify a motorcycle, the alterations should be done by a recognised organisation.
+Before you can use it on the road, it may need to display a certification plate detailing the alterations.

 Engineers spend years designing a motorcycle that handles well.
-Don't make any changes unless you know what effect the changes will have on the motorcycle.
+Don’t make any changes unless you know what effect the changes will have.